venicegeo/dg-bf-ia-broker/README.md

 # bf-ia-broker

-A broker for image archives
+A broker for image archives in support of Beachfront